of alumni either have an updated email ID, phone number, or mailing address

 With a small team overlooking alumni operations, it was exceedingly difficult to reach out and connect with a colossal alumni community at Northwestern Health Sciences University.
-The University’s alumni engagement & fundraising efforts are largely overseen by Katy Hargis (Annual Giving Officer) and Joe Crosby (Marketing Program Manager), under the leadership of Brendan Bannigan (Vice President of Development and Leadership Gifts).
+The University’s alumni engagement & fundraising efforts are largely overseen by Katy Hargis (Development Manager) and Joe Crosby (Marketing Program Manager).

 The alumni development team at Northwestern Health Sciences University had a diverse alumni population to cater to.
 However, the University lacked the right tools to segment alumni based on various criteria such as class years, interests, location, employment status, etc. to engage in more effective, personalized email outreach.
 The institution, therefore, needed to shift to a more streamlined platform for email communication, for a better engagement experience.

 Leveraging its online alumni platform and a well-planned alumni engagement strategy, Northwestern Health Sciences University was able to effortlessly drive higher alumni engagement consistently since 2018.
 In addition to hosting in-person engagement initiatives before the pandemic, the University drove participation amidst the COVID-19 pandemic via a string of virtual events - panel discussions, online career seminars, and their virtual series Navigating Now that discussed and explored ideas on career, community and professional development.